Service Learning Trips

 Classic Service Learning Trips (SLTs) are week-long educational journeys to Peru, Ecuador, Costa Rica, Guatemala, or Tanzania, where volunteers work hand-in-hand with a local community on development projects, mobile medical clinics, and more!

-The trip allows volunteers to understand the realities of extreme poverty firsthand, personally connect them with the communities that MEDLIFE supports, and ignite action within them to join the MEDLIFE Movement in the fight for a world free from the constraints of poverty.
+The experience allows volunteers to understand the realities of living in low-income communities, connect personally with the communities MEDLIFE supports, and ignite action within them to join the MEDLIFE Movement in the fight for a world free from the constraints of poverty.

-Download the Service Learning Trips brochure today!
+Download the Service Learning Trips brochure today to learn more!
 If you’d like to schedule a meeting with a MEDLIFE Advisor, you can also book a meeting here.

 .png)